Diet and Mental Health: All You Need To Know

 Stabilising blood sugar through a combination of protein, fibre, and complex carbohydrates may help to support better mental and metabolic outcomes [6].

-In addition to protein and fibre, other dietary nutrients are known to particularly support mood and mental health.
+In addition to protein and fibre, other dietary nutrients are known to support mood and mental health.
 B vitamins, particularly B6, B9 (folate), and B12, are essential for neurotransmitter synthesis, including serotonin.
-Deficiencies in these nutrients have been linked to depression and cognitive decline.
-[7,8].
+Deficiencies in these nutrients have been linked to depression and cognitive decline [7,8].

 Many people try to avoid fats in their diet, assuming all fats are unhealthy, but not all fats are the same.
 Certain fats are essential for both mental and physical health.
 Omega-3 fatty acids, particularly EPA and DHA, are types of healthy fats that are crucial for brain function and emotional balance.
 They help build brain cell membranes and have anti-inflammatory properties, which is important because inflammation in the body has been linked to depression [10].
 Reducing inflammation may be one way omega-3s help to improve mood and mental health.